-We have no idea how the system works and were naive enough to post a comment which, although truthful, caused offence!
-For our third attempt we invoked the Guardian’s famed freedom of speech.
-They left this up – we thanked them for it — although they did delete our next.
+We had no idea how the system works and were naïve enough to post a comment which, although absolutely truthful, caused offence.
+(Obviously, to Jim Perrin… ) For our third attempt we invoked The Guardian’s famed freedom of speech.
+They left this comment up, and we thanked them for it — although they did delete our next.

-In a query on this Guardian thread “joofofthedownes” asked if we could give something of Jac’s history, and yes, she certainly was a most fascinating and talented person who was greatly loved and admired.
-We hope to tell of her, sadly all too short, life as we know it and we have many lovely photographs to show of her work.
+In a query on this thread ‘joofofthedownes’ asked if we could give something of Jac’s history, and yes, she was certainly a most fascinating and talented person who was greatly loved and admired; by her family of course, but also by so many with whom she came into contact: she was a very special and life-enhancing person.
+We hope to tell of her life as we knew it — sadly shortened as it was to be, and we have many lovely photographs to show of her work.